-Roads are mainly used for the motorized and non-motorized vehicles.
-The proposed subprojects are moderately busy with the heavy traffic movement.
-Light motorized vehicles (Bike and electric Rickshaw-van, CNG rickshaw, motorcycle, cars, mini-pick-up etc.) and heavy motorized vehicles (trucks, mini-bus, bus, van etc.) are using the road usually.
-In addition, the alternative and connecting roads are adequate to diversify the traffic volume.
+The movement of the motorized vehicle is very few especially for heavy vehicle.
+At present, few light motorized vehicles (Electric bike and Rickshaw-van, CNG rickshaw, motorcycle, mini-pick-up etc.) are using these roads.
+The local inhabitants can use alternative road at construction period which will continue the traffic flow.
+The alternative and connecting roads are adequate to diversify the traffic volume.
 Hence, during construction, the subproject will have negligible impact in traffic congestion.
 In addition, to minimize the impact subproject activities will be performed section wise.
+However, construction work will restrict free movement of the pedestrians, bicycle, rickshaw etc.